ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 ## Deploy to a production environment
 {: #deploytoproduction}

-In this section, you will complete the deployment pipeline by deploying the Kubernetes application to development and production environments respectively.
+In this section, you will complete the deployment pipeline by deploying the application to development and production environments respectively.

 There are [different options](https://{DomainName}/docs/tutorials?topic=solution-tutorials-users-teams-applications) to handle the deployment of an application to multiple environments.
 In this tutorial, you will deploy the application to two different namespaces.